 Dinner: Delicious roasts, tasty casseroles, curries and pasta are just some of the main courses.
-Aussie Damper, BBQ and other camp specials will help ‘tame’ that outdoors appetite.
+Aussie Damper, BBQ and other camp specials will help ‘tame’ that outdoor appetite.

-Your tour guides are very adventurous and you will be amazed at the meals and desserts they conjure up in ‘The Outback’!
-This is quality dining.
-An eleven night dinner party under a million stars.
+Our tour guides are very adventurous and you will be amazed at the meals and desserts they conjure up in the outback.
+We sit at a table to dine, provide wine glasses and an eleven night dinner party under a million stars.

-We will do our best to accommodate your food preferences, however please take into consideration that you are one of 16 guests, we have limited storage, operating in a remote and rugged location where fresh supplies are not readily available after departure.
+We cater to medical dietary requirements and will do our best to accommodate your food preferences.
+Please take into consideration that you are one of 16 guests.
+We have limited storage and we are operating in a remote and rugged location where fresh supplies are not readily available after departure.
 We are camp cooking for a group in the remote outback, so your flexibility to work with our guides will assist greatly.
-Food preferences cannot be guaranteed however please discuss your preferences with us at the time of booking, thank you.
+Food preferences cannot be guaranteed.
+Please discuss your preferences with us at the time of booking.

 BYO Alcoholic Beverages and Soft Drinks.

 Please bring your own (BYO) alcohol and soft drinks.
 Please purchase any alcohol or soft drinks you would like to take on tour, in Broome on the day before departure.
 Due to alcohol restrictions in The Kimberley, it is not possible to purchase alcohol prior to midday.
 Cask wine and fortified wine is also not available.
 Initially you will need enough drinks to last you six nights.
 We will restock in Kununurra.
 Adventure Wild will supply an esky and ice to cool your drinks.